Logistics

 You will work in groups of three.
 We will send information about pairings, and you will keep these pairings throughout the term.
 The labs are designed to be worked on your own.
 The purpose of having teams is to give you a sounding board.
 If you are stuck on a question, chances are your partners are not.
 If the three of you are stuck on a questions, it may be a good idea to submit a question to the discussion board for the TAs to answer.

 When you complete the assignment, you will have to submit a report for the group by having one group member submitting the report to Canvas.
 The labs will contain very concrete instructions on how to write the reports.
 I am interpreting the lab reports under the language of the Paperwork Reduction Act.
 They are intended for you to complete in less than one hour after you finish your work.
 No need for florid language, showing work, or code submission.
 For each question we will ask for a short deliverable.
 The goal is simply to check that your answers are correct.
-If you answers are note correct, we will get back to you to offer you a chance for corrections.
+If your answers are note correct, we will get back to you to offer you a chance for corrections.
 As long as you implement these corrections, you will get full marks for the assignment if your grade is greater than or equal to 14, and partial marks if your grade is below 14.
 The link for the Canvas page can be found here.

 The labs are designed to illustrate points I will be making in lectures.
 For example, Lab 1 will be about understanding the importance of choosing appropriate parametrizations when we are we solve a problem using learning techniques.
 I am telling you this because labs also have a heavy development component.
 You will have to write some code that is not difficult but not easy either.
 I don’t want you to loose focus on the fact that the objective of the lab is not to get the code working.
 Rather, the focus of the lab is to understand why your code works.

 The labs will use the Python programming language, the PyTorch library for machine learning, and the Alelab Graph Neural Network library.
 In Lab 3 we are going to explain how to use the Alelab GNN library.
 However, we will assume from the start that you are familiar with Python and that you have succeeded at installing Pytorch.
 You don’t need to be familiar with Pytorch.
 We will go over the use of this library in Labs 1 and 2.
-For those of you that are not familiar with Python, and need to install Python and Pytorch, please refer to this guide that we have put together.
+For those of you who are not familiar with Python, and need to install Python and Pytorch, please refer to this guide that we have put together.

 Discussion Forum